 retrieving data from NetCDF files to RAM memory in a flexible way,

 divide automatically datasets in pieces to perform an analysis avoiding memory issues and

 run the workflow in your local machine or submitting to an HPC cluster.

 This is especially useful when a user doesn’t have access to a HPC and must work with small RAM memory size (Table 2).

 The functions in CSTools (with or without CST_ prefix) include a parameter called ‘ncores’ that allows to automatically parallelize the code in multiple cores when the parameter is set greater than one.

 Please, cite the package as:

-Louis-Philippe Caron, Jost von Hardenberg, Nuria Perez-Zanon, Llorenç LLedo, Nicolau Manubens, Veronica Torralba and Deborah Verfaillie (2019).
+Nuria Perez-Zanon, Louis-Philippe Caron, Carmen Alvarez-Castro, Jost von Hardenberg, Llorenç LLedo, Nicolau Manubens, Eroteida Sanchez-Garcia, Bert van Schaeybroeck, Veronica Torralba and Deborah Verfaillie (2020).
 CSTools: Assessing Skill of Climate Forecasts on Seasonal-to-Decadal Timescales.
-R package version 1.0.1. http://CRAN.R-project.org/package=CSTools
+R package version 3.0.0. https://CRAN.R-project.org/package=CSTools

 For further questions contact the coordinators of the package:

 The package was recently showcased at the following events: